Are Expensive Lash Curlers Really Better?

 This right here is the biggest deal-breaker for me though, and the reason that I only actually used the Trim curler a few times.
 The inside of the top bar (the part that rests against the top of your lashes when you’re using it) has a sharp edge where the mold didn’t line up evenly.
 It should be perfectly smooth.
 Not only will this damage the silicone pads, I’m terrified that a sharp edge + wobbly movement might chop off my lashes.
 Probably not, but I’m not risking it either.
 As it is, the times I used it that weird edge made a crease in my lashes instead of a smooth curve.

 All that said, I’ve used mid-priced curlers – like the Dermstore one – that won’t break the bank but are still built well.
 It all boils down to reading reviews and testing them out in person if you can.
 Speaking of which, I promise I’m going to review the Inglot curler that I hauled in Vegas, I just haven’t gotten around to taking measurements yet.
 Soon.
 If you want to enhance the length, curl, fullness, and thickness of natural eyelashes, and you want this to be made professionally, then an eyelash extensions procedure is the answer.
 Eyelash extensions add volume to the natural lash line and can lift the face and make people appear more youthful.
+There are 3 basic types of lash extensions: classic, hybrid and volume eyelash extensions.
 It’s no secret societal beauty standards applaud long, thick eyelashes, and with extensions, you can enhance your natural beauty without the use of makeup or other beauty products.

 What’s been your experience with budget lash curlers – have you found any winners?